Effective Standards Work, Part 2: Threading the Needle

 - Iterate furiously early on because once it's in the web, it's forever

-- Prioritize plausible interoperability; if an implementer says "that can't work", believe them!
+- Prioritize plausible interoperability; if every implementer says "that can't work", believe them.

 - Ship to a limited audience as soon as possible to get feedback